 If you still can’t, then push down with your pelvic muscles while reaching up with your fingers to find the stem.
 This should solve your problem.

 More details about how to remove a menstrual cup here:

 Your Cup May Fill Up While Sleeping

-If you have a heavy flow, you may find that your menstrual cup fills up when you’re sleeping.
+If you have a heavy flow, you may find that your menstrual cup fills up with blood when you’re sleeping.
 This is particularly true if you’re using one of the lower-capacity menstrual cups that hold 20-25 ml.
 You’ll notice spotting at first on your underwear or pad, but then it’ll be much heavier.